dagsdags212/bioflow/docs/workflows/phylo.md

 ## Overview

-The `phylo.mk` workflow contains rules for performing phylogenetic tree inference using `raxml-ng` and `iqtree`.
+The `phylo` workflow contains rules for performing phylogenetic tree inference using `raxml-ng` and `iqtree`.
 Its entry point is the `bf-phylo` command.

 Inference is conducted using either [maximum likelihood](wiki:Maximum_likelihood_estimation) or [bootstrapping](wiki:Bootstrapping_(statistics)) methods.
 To generate the alignment, refer to the [alignment workflow](./alignment.md).